The value of non-degree credentials

 For-Credit Online Certificates

 Here at Ohio State, we offer 20+ academic online certificates from a variety of colleges and departments.
 For example, the College of Medicine offers an online certificate in health informatics, as well as an assistive technology certificate online.
-Additionally, the College of Nursing is home to the online nurse educator certificate, online nurse coaching certificate and six other online nursing certificates.
+Additionally, the College of Nursing is home to the online nurse educator certificate, online nursing in school health services certificate and six other online nursing certificates.

 The benefit of earning a for-credit, academic online certificate is that you may be able to apply some of your certificate credits toward a full degree program.
-Students who earn the online Public Management Certificate from the John Glenn College of Public Affairs, for example, may apply up to 50 percent of earned credits toward the online Master of Public Administration and Leadership.
+Students who earn the online Public Management Certificate from the John Glenn College of Public Affairs, for example, may apply all earned credits toward the online Master of Public Administration and Leadership or the Master of Public Administration.

 Non-Credit Online Classes and Certificates